saides-code/Kinexis/README.md

 ## 2. DepthCap

 DepthCap is a Python script based on DepthMapper.
 The script opens the depth and color streams from the Kinect sensor and displays a preview with a color mapped depth overlayed on top of the color stream.
 The user can adjust the minimum and maximum depth values to display using trackbars.
-The script also allows the user to save the depth channel and color channel as TIFF files.
-The TIFF files are sized at 1280x960 pixels.
+The script also allows the user to save the depth channel and color channel as TIFF files that are sized at 1280x960 pixels.

 ## Get started